biicode/docs/c++/integration/ides.rst

 You can build your application in *Project > Build project*

-If you are using  Eclipse with **OS X** as development platform, you will need some additional setup to execute your binaries within this IDE. :ref:`Read this troubleshooting section for more information <eclipse_osx_binaries>`.
+If you are using  Eclipse with **Mac OS X**, you will need some additional setup to execute your binaries within this IDE. :ref:`Read this troubleshooting section for more information <eclipse_osx_binaries>`.

 .. _ide_visual: